 1. Time-consuming ethical approval

-PMCF studies need the approval of ethical committees.
-This will prove to be a
+PMCF studies might need the approval of ethical committees.
+This can prove to be a

 2. GDPR Compliance